 We just sold the film to Wild Bunch in Europe.
 So it’ll hopefully be out soon.

 I’ve asked this from everyone I’ve interviewed here at the festival: What is the scariest film you’ve seen?
-Doesn’t have to be a horror film.
+It doesn’t have to be a horror film.

 You know, I started watching a lot of films since early childhood, and my parents didn’t give a shit about what I watched.
-So I watched what I got.
+So I got my hands on everything.
 So there were a few films that traumatized me, because I was too young for them.
 This very old film, CANDYMAN, I don’t know why it’s scary, but it terrified me as a kid.
 Because it has such a mix of urban cities and fairy tales.
-I watched it when I was six, and I don’t know why, but I couldn’t sleep for months after this movie.
+I watched it when I was six and I don’t know why, but I couldn’t sleep for months after this movie.
 This dude that can appear from every mirror.
 I had very bad nightmares from it.

 But as an adult.
 I don’t know.
 COME AND SEE is one of the scariest films you could ever watch.
 It’s scary because you can understand that it’s the truth you’re seeing, and that makes me feel scared.
 When you see horror now, it doesn’t work for me as something scary that comes into my dreams.
 But a few years ago I saw a movie called PRISONERS, which I didn’t like at all, because it felt like exploitation.
 I don’t understand it at all.
 I regret that I watched it to the end, because it leaves you with such a disgusting feeling inside.
 I’m not sure I like this kind of movie.